romana/vpc-router/DEPLOY.md

 ### Security rules for health checks

-In its current form, vpc-router performs active health checks on all the nodes listed in the route spec, by sending ICMP Echo ("ping") requests at regular intervals.
+In its current form, vpc-router by default performs active health checks on all the nodes listed in the route spec, by sending ICMP Echo ("ping") requests at regular intervals.
 Please make sure that your security rules allow for ICMP Echo requests and responses to be exchanged.

+If you use different health monitoring plugins, please adjust your security rules accordingly.
+For example for the 'tcp' plugin, please make sure you open the port to which it attempts to connect (`--tcp_check_port` option).